tanis2000/Curse-of-Strahd-Reloaded/Atto II - La Citta Ombrosa/Arco H - L'Anima Perduta.md

 * The players now have a true opportunity to witness and intervene in the suffering wrought by night hags upon their victims, and to destroy their corruption once and for all.
 * Finally, the players now have a chance to learn about the dark history of Leo Dilisnya, enhancing the themes developed in the *Tome of Strahd*, foreshadowing Strahd's use of Leo's Ba'al Verzi dagger to seal the leeches corrupting the Fanes of Barovia, and providing emotional closure to Lady Wachter's character arc as it pertains to her deceased parents and brother.

-This arc also serves to cement Lady Wachter's alliance with the players, strengthening the themes of resonance and unity that run throughout the adventure and providing a clear narrative progression to their relationship in [[Arc G - Lady Wachter's Wish.]]
+This arc also serves to cement Lady Wachter's alliance with the players, strengthening the themes of resonance and unity that run throughout the adventure and providing a clear narrative progression to their relationship in [[Arc F - Lady Wachter's Wish.]]

 ***Erasmus's Plea.*** Erasmus's visitation has been added to provide a backup hook to this arc if the players miss or decline it elsewhere.
-Erasmus's presence in this portion of the adventure also serves to provide the players with exposition regarding the **gallows speaker**  hunting Stella's soul, and to continue developing the tragedy of the Van Richten family that began in [[Arc F - The Missing Vistana.]]
+Erasmus's presence in this portion of the adventure also serves to provide the players with exposition regarding the **gallows speaker**  hunting Stella's soul, and to continue developing the tragedy of the Van Richten family that began in [[Arc E - The Missing Vistana.]]

 ***Burgomaster's Mansion.*** The *spirit mirror* has been added as a means of explaining Victor's communication with Stella, and as an eventual reward for the players upon restoring Stella's soul.